 An expert explains how math disabilities are identified and how parents can work with teachers to help their kids.

-Learning how to write individualized IEP goals is an important first step in developing your child's IEP.
-IEP goals should be SMART (specific, measurable, use action words, realistic, and time-limited) and based on research-based educational practice.
+Learn how to write Individualized Education Plan (IEP) goals that are SMART (specific, measurable, use action words, realistic, and time-limited) and based on research-based educational practice.